-A WEM or a Web Experience Management expanded the delivery of content to multiple channels.
+A WEM, or Web Experience Management, expanded the delivery of content to multiple channels.

 As digital became more important, connected devices expanded and multiple people began to play a role in the digital journey, a new acronym emerged: WEM.
 The web experience management era was really indicative of digital becoming more integral to the customer journey.

 A WEM gave companies the ability to collaborate across departments to share content, data and other information across any channel, not just a website.
 Companies leveraging a WEM were focused on maintaining consistency and control of the experience.